-We evaluate our algorithm on two different tasks and four datasets.
-Section 7.1 describes experiments on solving existing GRE "choose the most contrasting word" questions (a recapitulation of the evaluation reported in Mohammad et al. (2008)).
+We evaluate our algorithm on two different tasks and four data sets.
+Section 7.1 describes experiments on solving existing GRE "choose the most contrasting word" questions (a recapitulation of the evaluation reported in Mohammad, Dorr, and Hirst [2008]).
 Section 7.2 describes experiments on solving newly created "choose the most contrasting word" questions specifically designed to determine performance on different kinds of opposites.
-And lastly, Section 7.3 describes experiments on two different datasets where the goal is to identify whether a given word pair is synonymous or antonymous.
+And lastly, Section 7.3 describes experiments on two different data sets where the goal is to identify whether a given word pair is synonymous or antonymous.

-7.1 Solving GRE's "choose the most contrasting word" questions
+7.1 Solving GRE's "Choose the Most Contrasting Word" Questions

-The Graduate Record Examination (GRE) is a test taken by thousands of North American graduate school applicants.
+The GRE is a test taken by thousands of North American graduate school applicants.
 The test is administered by Educational Testing Service (ETS).
 The Verbal Reasoning section of GRE is designed to test verbal skills.
-Until August 2011, one of its sub-sections had a set of questions pertaining to word-pair contrast.
+Until August 2011, one of its sections had a set of questions pertaining to word-pair contrast.
 Each question had a target word and four or five alternatives, or option words.
 The objective was to identify the alternative which was most contrasting with respect to the target.
 For example, consider: